095056/Luis/Creating-new-package.md

 If you need to pass some additional arguments, use the field `TERMUX_PKG_EXTRA_CONFIGURE_ARGS`.

+Also, see [this](./Auto-updating-packages) to enable automatic updates for package.

 ### Table of available package control fields

 | Order | Variable | Required | Description |